cmusatyalab/elijah-cloudlet/README.md

     3) Network client (Android version)

-	We have source codes for android client at ./src/client/andoid and you can import it to ``Eclipse`` as an Android porject.
+	We have source codes for android client at ./src/client/andoid and you can import it to ``Eclipse`` as an Android project.
 This client program will automatically find nearby Cloudlet using UPnP if both client and Cloudlet are located in same broadcasting domain (ex. share WiFi access point)